micahlingle/drumkit-sim/README.md

 I find it hard to believe that anything worked initially by throwing in all 2000 samples!
 Machine learning is magical but not magic.
 I'm really impressed by the results of the MFCC-based GMM.

 MFCCs are not entirely robust to noise.
 For this reason, I've kept noise removal.
 However, I've also removed the function to boost lower frequencies.
-Now that we are using the MFCC, we can more accurately train on these low frequencies.
+Now that we are using the MFCC, we can more accurately weight those low frequencies into the model's consideration with respect to higher frequencies.

 ### Nov 11, 2025